Williams Lake Dam Replacement

 Q: Why is it taking three years to do this replacement?

 A: The three-year time frame includes both the design and construction of the dam.
-The design work started in fiscal year 2024/25 and construction will take place mostly over five to six months in fiscal year 2025/26.
-Planting and restoration work is expected to take place after April 1, 2026.
+The design work started in fiscal year 2024/25 and construction is taking place mostly over five to six months, beginning in June, 2026, followed by planting and restoration work.
+The entire project will be complete by Spring, 2027.

 Q: Will people be able to walk into Shaw Wilderness Park from parking lot on Purcell’s Cove Road?